 Talent setting Reference electrode to Independent, with monitor visible in frame

-For implantation of the EEG-ECG (E-E-G-E-C-G) electrodes, secure a newborn rabbit in a supine position with the head at the investigator’s knees and lower than the rest of its body [1].
-With a second investigator spreading the fur to expose the underlying skin [1], subdermally insert 35-degree-angle bent electrodes into each axilla [2].
+For implantation of the ECG (E-C-G) electrodes, secure a rabbit in a supine position with the head at the investigator’s knees and lower than the rest of its body [1].
+With a second investigator spreading the fur to expose the underlying skin [1].
+Subdermally insert 35-degree-angle bent electrodes into each axilla [2].

 Rabbit being secured